pavanvidem/training-material/topics/microbiome/tutorials/metagenomics-assembly/tutorial.md

       A base in the reference genome is counted as aligned if at least one contig has at least one alignment to this base.

-      We did not provide any reference there, but metaQuast try to identify genome content of the metagenome by aligning contigs to [SILVA](https://www.arb-silva.de/) 16S rRNA database.
+      We did not provide any reference there, but metaQUAST try to identify genome content of the metagenome by aligning contigs to [SILVA](https://www.arb-silva.de/) 16S rRNA database.
 For each assembly, 50 reference genomes with top scores are chosen.
 The full reference genomes of the identified organisms are afterwards downloaded from NCBI to map the assemblies on them and compute the genome fractions.

       For each identified genomes, the genome fraction is given when clicking on **Genome fraction (%)**